sengac/gitfeatures-spec/U82sVyWr2WME89xA3bqhR.md

 - code

 ... only works in the complicated domain, not the complex (you need example mapping and discovery for that).

+... video talks about "creating options" when you move out of the complex space.
+Options help deliver things faster and better.